Oswaldo Vigas: Venezuela

 During the early 1960s, Vigas explored informalism, using thick black lines to portray the figure through abstract volumes and shapes.
 Upon his return to Venezuela, he was named Cultural Director of the Universidad de Los Andes (ULA) in Mérida and simultaneously appointed Artistic Director of the Instituto Nacional de Cultura y Bellas Artes (INCIBA) in Caracas.
 INCIBA was part of the Ministry of Education of Venezuela and replaced by the Comisión Organizadora del Consejo Nacional de la Cultura (CONAC) in 1974.
-In his roles as Cultural Director and Artistic Director Vigas promoted the creation of national salons and awards to help Venezuelan artists.
+In his roles as Cultural Director and Artistic Director, Vigas promoted the creation of national salons and awards to help Venezuelan artists.
 He held both positions until 1972.

 From the mid-1960s onwards, Vigas' work progressively shifted from informalism to a new figurative phase.

 During the 1980s, Vigas produced a series of tapestries and ceramic works, as well as his first bronze-cast sculptures.

-In 1990, the Museo de Arte Contemporáneo de Caracas Sofía Imber organized a major retrospective of his works, showcasing paintings, sculptures, tapestries, ceramics and jewellery.
-Lagoven, the oil company and subsidiary of PDVSA, produced a documentary film about his work in 2016.
+In 1990, the Museo de Arte Contemporáneo de Caracas Sofía Imber organised a major retrospective of his works, showcasing paintings, sculptures, tapestries, ceramics and jewellery.

-In 1992 the city of Monte Carlo honored him with the Prince Rainier Grand Prize, and the Monnaie de Paris organized a retrospective from 1952 to 1993 showcasing one hundred and thirty-two works comprising paintings, ceramics and sculptures.
+In 1992, the city of Monte Carlo honoured him with the Prince Rainier Grand Prize, and the Monnaie de Paris organised a retrospective from 1952 to 1993 showcasing one hundred and thirty-two works comprising paintings, ceramics and sculptures.

 In 2008, he was designated Commandeur de l’Ordre des Arts et des Lettres de France.

-During his later years, Vigas continued to work and exhibit worldwide, gaining more international recognition.
+During his later years, Vigas continued to work and exhibit worldwide.
 In 2012, he was invited to participate in the Un Coeur, un Monde group show that travelled through France, the United States, Vietnam, Australia, Brazil and Japan.
 He was also invited to exhibit at the Latin American & Caribbean Contemporary Art Today survey at the Miura Museum of Art, Tokyo.

 Death and legacy

 Vigas died on April 22, 2014, in Caracas, at the age of 90.
 He was survived by his wife, Janine Vigas, and their son filmmaker Lorenzo.
+His son, the filmmaker Lorenzo Vigas, won the Golden Lion for best film of the 2015 Venice Film Festival with his first feature film, From Afar.

+Lagoven, the oil company and subsidiary of PDVSA, produced a documentary film about his work in 2016.

 The Oswaldo Vigas Foundation (Fundación Oswaldo Vigas) was created to expand his art legacy worldwide.
-“The retrospective Oswaldo Vigas Antológica: 1943–2013 premiered at the Museum of Contemporary Art, Lima, before traveling to the National Museum of Fine Arts, Santiago, and subsequently opening in Bogotá in July 2015.
+A retrospective Oswaldo Vigas Antológica: 1943–2013 premiered at the Museum of Contemporary Art, Lima, before traveling to the National Museum of Fine Arts, Santiago, and subsequently to Museo de Arte Moderno, Bogotá in July 2015.

-His son, the filmmaker Lorenzo Vigas, won the Golden Lion for best film of the 2015 Venice Film Festival with his first feature film, From Afar.

 Awards and honors

 Vigas received a Doctor Honoris Causa degree from the Universidad de Los Andes in 1999, and from the Universidad Gran Mariscal de Ayacucho (UGMA), in Barcelona, Venezuela.

-Vigas received the International Association of Art Critics Award twice, in 2008 and 2014; in 2004, he received the Latin Union Award in Washington, DC.
+Vigas received the International Association of Art Critics Award twice, in 2008 and 2014.
+In 2004, he received the Latin Union Award in Washington, DC.